 The government purchases the male calves of these high milk yield Murrahs for breeding.
-The semen of bulls, whose mothers peak yield is 18 Kgs and above is frozen and the remaining bull is supplied to Panchayats on subsidized rates for natural service.
+The sperm of bulls, whose mothers peak yield is 18 Kgs and above is frozen and the remaining bull is supplied to Panchayats on subsidized rates for natural service.

 Moreover, the breed is used for upgrading non-descript buffaloes in many parts of India and has even formed an important place in the livestock industry of many developing countries like Bulgaria, Philippines, Malaysia, Vietnam, Brazil, and Sri Lanka.

 Identifying a pure Murrah Buffalo by these characteristics:

 - The breed has a massive body, long head, and neck.